mmp/pbrt-v3/README.md

 [![Build Status](https://travis-ci.org/mmp/pbrt-v3.svg?branch=master)](https://travis-ci.org/mmp/pbrt-v3)

-This repository holds the current snapshot of the source code to the new version of pbrt that will be described in the forthcoming third edition of *Physically Based Rendering: From Theory to Implementation*.
+This repository holds the source code to the new version of pbrt that will be described in the forthcoming third edition of *Physically Based
+Rendering: From Theory to Implementation*.
 As before, the code is available under the BSD license.

 Although the new version of the book won't be released until mid-2016, we're making the source code available now so that interested users can